 Verify the required open ports

-Verify that the Azure AD Connect provisioning agent is able to communicate successfully with Azure datacenters.
+Verify that the Microsoft Entra Provisioning Agent is able to communicate successfully with Azure datacenters.
 If there's a firewall in the path, make sure that the following ports to outbound traffic are open:

 |Port number||How it's used|

 |80||Downloading certificate revocation lists (CRLs), while validating the TLS/SSL certificate.|

 |443||Handling all outbound communication with the Application Proxy service.|

 If your firewall enforces traffic according to originating users, also open ports 80 and 443 for traffic from Windows services that run as a network service.

 ||443/HTTPS||Communication between the connector and the Application Proxy cloud service.|

 ||80/HTTP||The connector uses these URLs to verify certificates.|

 ||443/HTTPS||The connector uses these URLs during the registration process.|